Slangevar/AudioTest/README.md

 When using it, simply put the three files into the same directory and then open `cmd`.
 Enter `python main.py` and you will see how it works.

-I largely adopt the code of XunFei Demo and another author's audio recording file (Sorry I forget the author's name).
-I did not do much.
+I adopt the code of XunFei Demo and another author's audio recording file (Sorry I forget the author's name).